ansel-rangers11/Atria-WS2/README.md

     $ python manage.py runserver

 Dev server runs by default on port 8000, so go to `localhost:8000` or `127.0.0.1:8000` in your browser to view the API autodocs.

+## Adding a new Model

+Add a new class to api/models.py

+    $ python manage.py makemigrations
+    $ python manage.py migrate

+Create a view in api/views

+Register in api/admin.py

+    $ python manage.py runserver

+Run the admin console and verify the admin screens work

+Add to api/urls.py

+Run the api console and verify the api methods appear

+Add test data to api/fixtures/one_npo.json

+(Can extract data with python manage.py dumpdata api.<model>)

+Create tests in api/tests.py

+Run the tests and verify that they pass

+    $ python manage.py test